postmanlabs/labs-docs/_posts/02_sending_and_viewing_responses/2016-07-11-working_with_client_certificates.md

 Choose your certificate key file in the field called `KEY file`.

-If you set a passphrase while generating the certificate, you'll need to supply the passphrase in the `Passphrase` field.
+If you used a passphrase while generating the certificate, you'll need to supply the passphrase in the `Passphrase` field.
 This is optional.

 Once you are finished, click on `Add`.